 - What is a good SAT score?

 What is SAT exam, and how to prepare for it?

 The SATs are an important metric that universities use to measure a high school student’s readiness for college.
 If you have just started researching, and know nothing about SAT exam, preparation, or other details, then read ahead.
 This blog covers all the details you need to know.

-What is the SAT Exam?
+What is SAT exam all about?

 SAT exam details

-SAT Exam Pattern and SAT scores
+SAT exam patterns and SAT scores

 Section 1 & 2: EBRW (Total Question: 96, Time Limit: 100 minutes, Score Range: 200-800)